DevExpress/devextreme-reactive/packages/dx-react-scheduler/docs/guides/grouping.md

 ## Vertical Group Orientation

 Groups are arranged horizontally (one next to another).
-To arrange them vertically (one _under_ another), set the `GroupingState`'s `groupOrientation` property to `Vertical`.
-You can use different group orientations for different views, as we do in the following example:
+To arrange them vertically (one _underneath_ another), set the `GroupingState`'s `groupOrientation` property to `Vertical`.
+You can adjust group orientation based on a view, as shown in the following example:

 .embedded-demo({ "path": "scheduler-grouping/group-orientation", "showThemeSelector": true })